Armand-OW/electron-vue-deploy-demo/README.md

 This will generate our hostable web app in our _dist/_ directory, which includes our __index.html__ file that we can load in our Electron app.

 > [!NOTE]
-> The ```--base ./``` flag that we include is to make sure that all of our CSS and JS files are loaded in our __index.html__ from it's relative path, so that _file://_ loading works properly.
-This is essentially to avoiding that white screen when trying to open our __index.html__ file which is caused by this error:
+> The ```--base ./``` flag that we include is to make sure that all of our CSS and JS files are loaded in our __index.html__ from its relative path, so that _file://_ loading works properly.
+This is to avoid the white screen when trying to open our __index.html__ file, which is caused by this error: `Access to CSS stylesheet at 'file:///.../src/vue-project/dist/assets/index-BHK2zz_v.css' from origin 'null' has been blocked by CORS policy: Cross origin requests are only supported for protocol schemes: chrome, chrome-extension, chrome-untrusted, data, http, https, isolated-app.`

-> [!CAUTION]
-> Access to CSS stylesheet at 'file:///.../src/vue-project/dist/assets/index-BHK2zz_v.css' from origin 'null' has been blocked by CORS policy: Cross origin requests are only supported for protocol schemes: chrome, chrome-extension, chrome-untrusted, data, http, https, isolated-app.

 Congratulations!
-You just built your vue application 🎉 Halfway there!
+You just built your Vue application 🎉 Halfway there!

 <hr>